shalvah/twitter-error-handler/README.md

 # twitter-error-handler

-Handle errors from Twitter API calls like a boss. 😎
+Wrap errors from Twitter API calls like a boss. 😎

 ## Okay, what's this?